 The most challenging reality any of us will have to deal with is death and dying.
-Not only is witnessing the physical, mental, and emotional degradation of ourselves or a loved one a devastating challenge in itself, but navigating the systems of support surrounding end-of-life care can also be complicated.
+Not only is it devastating––witnessing the physical, mental, and emotional degradation of a loved one––but navigating the systems of support surrounding end-of-life care can also be complicated.

-In this piece, we’re going to cover some of the basics of hospice care: how to know if it’s the right option for you, the different types of care available, benefits of hospice care, and some of the financial implications.
+In this piece, we’re going to cover some of the basics of hospice care: how to know if it’s the right option for you, the different types of care, the benefits of hospice care, and some of the financial implications.

 The truth is turning to hospice care requires hard conversations among family members, patients, and physicians.
 The most important thing to remember is the ultimate goal: managing symptoms and raising the quality of life in a patient’s final months.
-Turning to hospice earlier than later, no matter how difficult the decision may be, can work to increase comfort and quality of life as a patient nears the end.
-Hospice care can be a great source of dignity for a terminal patient and a means of coping for patients and loved ones alike.
+Turning to hospice earlier than later––no matter how difficult the decision may be––can increase comfort and quality of life as a patient nears their passing.
+Hospice care can be a great source of dignity for terminal patients and a means of coping for them and their loved ones alike.